RifatArefin32/laravel-learning-laracast/README.md

 }
 ```

-# Day-7: Autoloading, Namespaces and Models in Laravel
+# Day-7: Autoloading, Namespaces and Models
 ### Autoloading
 Autoloading in Laravel is managed through `Composer`.
 It automatically loads PHP classes from predefined directories when they are needed, following the **PSR-4** standard.
 By default, the app directory is autoloaded, so you can use any class within it without requiring manual inclusion.
 - Configured in: `composer.json` (autoload section).